 52 Design Considerations

-Design differs from art in that it considers factors such as strategy, customers, markets, technology, laws, standards and competition.
+Design considerations are the factors that shape a design including requirements and other constraints such as branding, standards and user experience.
+Design differs from art in that it considers factors such as strategy, customers, markets, technology, regulations and competition.
 The following are common design considerations.

 AccessibilityDesigning things so that they can be accessed by people with disabilities.